QinfHu/SmartGrade-TA/README.md

 **SmartGrade-TA** is a Python-based automation tool designed for Teaching Assistants (TAs) and Instructors.
 It instantly converts raw CSV grade exports (from LMS like Brightspace or Canvas) into professional, scientific-style Excel reports.

-It handles weighted calculations, applies bonus points, detects "borderline" students, and formats the output for easy review by Professors or Department Chairs.
+It handles weighted calculations, applies bonus points, detects "borderline" students, and formats the output for easy review by Professors.

 ---